 Depending on what lender you opt for, they may want to see statements from your primary business bank account.
 These are usually requested for as far back as six months.

-Can I refinance my low doc home loan?
+Can I refinance a low doc or alt doc home loan?

-Yes, low doc loans can be refinanced.
-However, qualifying for a low doc loan several years ago doesn’t mean that you will automatically be able to refinance now.
+Yes, these loan types can be refinanced.
+However, qualifying for one several years ago doesn’t mean that you will automatically be able to refinance now.
 You may be subject to stricter eligibility and documentation requirements.

 If you’re refinancing to a new home loan for a better rate, remember that sometimes the easiest thing to do is let your lender know you’re thinking of refinancing, and ask for a better rate.
 In many cases they’ll give you a discount, saving you the trouble and cost of refinancing.

-Questions to ask your lender about low doc home loans
+Questions to ask your lender about low doc or alt doc home loans

 In five steps our free and independent home loan repayment calculator tallies your minimum monthly, fortnightly or weekly mortgage repayments.